13Works/AdFunctions/README.md

 ## From MonitorAPI
 **Ad.AddAdditive(AilmentName, Rate)**;
-> 'AilmentName' is an Ailment (unspecified type).
+> 'AilmentName' is an Ailment.
-> 'Rate' is a number.
+> 'Rate' is a number with unknown representation.

 **Ad.HealWithDoctor()**;